andrewshell/blog-asdo-gatsby/src/posts/dead-drops-how-to.md

 ---
-author: andrewshell
-comments: true
+title: "Dead Drops 'How to'"
 date: 2012-09-12 00:00:00+00:00
-layout: post
-slug: dead-drops-how-to
-title: Dead Drops 'How to'
-wordpress_id: 49
 ---

 I just came across this video and thought it would be great to share.
 According to the map on [deaddrops.com](https://deaddrops.com/) there aren't any listed in Madison, WI.
 I might have to change that.